• Skip to primary navigation

 Calories: 417kcalCarbohydrates: 12gProtein: 23gFat: 32gSaturated Fat: 10gPolyunsaturated Fat: 3gMonounsaturated Fat: 16gCholesterol: 82mgSodium: 75mgPotassium: 895mgFiber: 3gSugar: 6gVitamin A: 1136IUVitamin C: 61mgCalcium: 50mgIron: 2mg

-If you are looking for more delicious Asian recipes, check these out:
+If you are looking for more delicious Asian inspired recipes, be sure to check these out:

 • Smoked Salmon Sushi Bowl